Purple Heart Hardwood Sample (1/2"x3"x6")

 map of where Purple Heart tree grows

-Purple Heart is an exotic wood from Latin America
+Purple Heart grows in Latin America

 color of Purple Heart